 \subsubsection{Input selection}

 In this stage, we select the node(s) that will be computed in the following stages.
-In the first cycle of each new layer, we forward the updated nodes from the \texttt{output node register}.
-For the \texttt{graph\_conv} layers, the computation strategy is selected based on the number of multiplications required per node: we process either multiple nodes in parallel, a single node together with the precomputed aggregated neighbors, or only one of the two.
+In the first cycle of each new layer, we updated the input nodes with the values of the \texttt{output node register}.
+For the \texttt{GraphConv} layers, the computation strategy is selected based on the number of multiplications required per node: we process either multiple nodes in parallel, a single node together with the precomputed aggregated neighbors, or only one of the two.
 In the latter case, the computation may be further split across multiple cycles by partitioning the computations of the output features when required.
-The aggregated neighbours, defined as the product of the edge weights and the neighbours of each node, need to be computed before each node execution.
-The \texttt{GMP} layer is implemented by first accumulating each feature element across all nodes and then normalizing the result by the number of nodes.
+The aggregated neighbors, defined as the product of the edge weights and the neighbors of each node, need to be computed before each node execution.
+The \texttt{Global Mean-Pooling (GMP)} layer is implemented by first accumulating each feature element across all nodes and then normalizing the result by the number of nodes.
 Accordingly, we introduce a dedicated adder tree in the first pipeline stage.
-For \texttt{dense} layers, the graph was reduced to a single node; however, the computation of the output features may still be split across multiple cycles, based on the required number of multiplications.
+For the \texttt{Dense} layers, the graph was reduced to a single node; however, the computation of the output features may still be split across multiple cycles, based on the required number of multiplications.